Malcolm314159/final-project/README.md

 # final-project
-This repo contains my final project for SIBos Ruby Part Time May 2016

-Loading folder-sizer1.rb gives you the methods:
+This repo contains my final project for SIBos Ruby Part Time May 2016 Loading folder-sizer1.rb gives you the methods

 directory_contents(path)

 directory_subdirectories(path)

 directory_size(path)

 the two .txt files are examples of dropbox folder metadata.